-How could a film be unpopular at the time of its release, yet be recognized as a great film after the passage of time?
-The answer may depend on the particular film.
-In the case of Jean Renoir’s The Rules of the Game (1939), it may be a case of unfortunate timing (the eve of war), themes that struck too close to home for its audience (especially the jabs at social hypocrisy), and a too subtle approach that was decades ahead of its time.
+How can a film be loathed at the time of its release, yet be recognized as great many years later?
+The answer varies according to each film.
+In the case of Jean Renoir’s The Rules of the Game (1939), it could have been the unfortunate timing (the eve of war), themes that struck too close to home for its audience (especially the jabs at social hypocrisy), and a too subtle approach that was decades ahead of its time.

 In his autobiography, titled My Life and My Films, Renoir describes the audience reaction that caused him to edit down the film from 113 minutes to just 85 minutes:

 I was utterly dumbfounded when it become apparent that the film, which I wanted to be a pleasant one, rubbed most people up the wrong way.
 It was a resounding flop, to which the reaction was a kind of loathing.
 Despite a few favorable notices, the public as a whole regarded it as a personal insult.
 There was no question of contrivance; my enemies had nothing to do with its failure.
 At every session I attended I could feel the unanimous disapproval of the audience.
 I tried to save the film by shortening it, and to start with I cut the scenes in which I myself played too large a part, as though I were ashamed, after this rebuff, of showing myself on the screen.
 But it was useless.
 The film was dropped, having been judged to be ‘too demoralizing.’

 Now flash ahead to 1959 when Jean Gaborit and Jacques Marechal’s reconstructed version of the film premiered at the Venice Film Festival.
 Just a few minutes shy of its original length, it was hailed as a masterpiece.
 By 1972, it rose to the number two spot (just after Citizen Kane) in Sight and Sound’s International Critic’s Poll of the best films ever made.